 There are various types of attacks that a hacker can perform.
 For example, you are using a social media app, and suddenly, it stops responding to your requests.
 There might be two reasons for this:

 First, some maintenance work might be going on in the app.
 Second, a hacker might be purposely sending unnecessary requests for creating data traffic to disrupt the app’s services.
 The latter type of attack is known as the denial of service, i.e., flooding the target machine with a huge amount of fraudulent requests to disrupt its normal operations.

-As you can see, Ethical Hacking is a vast subject that includes everything related to cybersecurity, such as computer security, types of cybersecurity attacks, securing the network, and much more.
+As you read at the beginning of this Ethical Hacking tutorial, Ethical Hacking is a vast subject that includes everything related to Cyber Security, such as computer security, types of Cyber Security attacks, securing the network, and much more.

 The very first method used by Ethical Hackers is penetration testing.
 It is a part of Ethical Hacking that is specifically concerned with information systems.
 Suppose, you launched a website that provides various services to your customers, and to avail of these services, customers have to provide their contact information.

 Although you have resolved all possible issues related to security breaches on your website, hackers are as innovative as your development team members.
 Hence, it is possible that a hacker finds a defect in your code and sends dubious messages to your customers using their contact information.